Second Taste Australia event showcases premium Australian produce

 “During the event, the hosts set up a display stand with a range of Australian dairy products, which was greatly appreciated by the event participants,” Ms Liu said.

-The event included a full run sheet which featured a joint media session with each of the RDCs.
+The event included a full run sheet that featured a joint media session with each of the RDCs.

 A number of Chinese media outlets took part, including BQ Weekly, Global Gourmet magazine, Absolute magazine, Sohu.com, and AoHua Interactive Technolgy Ltd.